maxnordstrom/CTF_writeups/Rooms-at-TryHackMe/ctf_collection_vol_1/README.md

 S2: 1010101010101010101010101010101010
 ```

 `S1` is a hex string and `S2` is binary.
 We guessed we should XOR them in some way.
 In CyberChef we entered the first string, converted from hex, then ran XOR using the second string as the key.
-That produced the flag
+That produced the flag.

 ## Task 15 - Binary walk